sarveshfun/login/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the follwing command:

 ### `npm start`